 Local Illinois Baptist associations and churches now have easier, faster access to the staff and resources of the Illinois Baptist State Association.

-IBSA’s new zone strategy, which groups the state’s local Baptist associations into 10 regions, or zones, has each zone served by a “zone consultant” from the IBSA staff.
-The consultants, many of whom live within the regions they serve, will relate to association and church leaders to complement the ministry already being done by local associations rather than duplicate it, said IBSA’s Jerry Day.
+IBSA’s zone strategy, which groups the state’s local Baptist associations into 10 regions, or zones, has each zone served by a “zone consultant” from the IBSA staff.
+The consultants, many of whom live within the regions they serve, will relate to association and church leaders to complement the ministry already being done by local associations rather than duplicate it.

-The new zone strategy has been accelerated largely due to upcoming changes in funding from the North American Mission Board.
+The new zone strategy was accelerated largely due to changes in funding from the North American Mission Board.
 While a regional approach has long been part of IBSA’s training strategy for churches and associations, the funding changes that began in 2012 require more substantial strategy adjustments, said IBSA Executive Director Nate Adams.